pypeaday/pype.dev/pype.dev/content/blog/autism-adhd-and-the-doshas---my-reflection.md

 There is another point for later on, which is that part of me wanted to be bipolar.
 I felt like it would be cool, but also it made me special.

-> And there's no way that this desire didn't turn into massive confirmation bias
+!!! warning "bias"
-> in getting this diagnosis as a kid and as a late teenager.
+    And there's no way that this desire didn't turn into massive confirmation bias in getting this diagnosis as a kid and as a late teenager.

 Once I started kind of thinking for myself a little bit - the bipolar diagnosis was one of my first spiritual challenges in understanding the brokenness of